thinkjs/en.thinkjs.org/3.0/config.md

 ## Config
-We have all kinds of confiure in application, including framework configuration and project defined ones.
-ThinkJS manage all configurations and arrange them into `src/config/` folder (or in `src/common/config/` in multi-module project), these confgs are categorized and divided into following files.
+We have all kinds of configure in application, including framework configuration and project defined ones.
+ThinkJS manage all configurations and arrange them into `src/config/` folder (or in `src/common/config/` in multi-module project), these configs are categorized and divided into following files.

 * `config.js` common config
 * `adapter.js` adapter config